MicrosoftDocs/sdk-api/sdk-api-src/content/winevt/nf-winevt-evtgetqueryinfo.md

 author: windows-sdk-content
 description: Gets information about a query that you ran that identifies the list of channels or log files that the query attempted to access.
 The function also gets a list of return codes that indicates the success or failure of each access.
 old-location: wes\evtgetqueryinfo.htm
-old-project: WES
+tech.root: WES
 ms.assetid: 311a2060-90d9-41ec-b489-c07d3e813187
 ms.author: windowssdkdev
 ms.date: 08/29/2018
 ms.keywords: EvtGetQueryInfo, EvtGetQueryInfo function [EventLog], wes.evtgetqueryinfo, winevt/EvtGetQueryInfo
-ms.prod: windows
+ms.prod: windows-hardware
-ms.technology: windows-sdk
+ms.technology: windows-devices
 ms.topic: function
 req.header: winevt.h
 req.include-header:
-req.redist:
 req.target-type: Windows
 req.target-min-winverclnt: Windows Vista [desktop apps only] req.target-min-winversvr: Windows Server 2008 [desktop apps only]